Inventory, 20 ct : 0

 Pam pumpkins are available in the fall through winter.

 Pam pumpkins, botanically classified as Cucurbita pepo, grow on semi-compact vines that can reach over three meters in length and are members of the Cucurbitaceae family along with squash and gourds.
 Pam pumpkins are known as one of the best pie pumpkins on the market today because of its uniform size and tender, smooth flesh.
 These fruits are also popular among home gardeners for its ability to produce high yields in a relatively small space.
-In addition to baking, Pam pumpkins are commonly used for carving and fall home décor projects.
+In addition to baking, Pam pumpkins are commonly used for caring and fall home décor projects.

 Pam pumpkins contain fiber, potassium, vitamins A, C, and E, iron, magnesium, and copper.